mediachain/mediachain/rfc/mediachain-rfc-4.md

 ### Database Semantics

+At this point, it is also worth considering the consistency, availability, and partition tolerance properties of our database.
+The ability of the system to handle disconnected operation with irregular synchronization gives it obvious partition tolerance, and the local store makes the system always available.
+What we can't have though, is global consistency.

+Nonetheless, the core data structure is commutative and monotonic which gives it excellent convergence properties.
+This allows peers to efficiently synchronize their local state through peer-to-peer interactions.
+The overall consistency model of the database is eventual consistency, even if radically so: in the absence of new updates, all live peers will eventually converge to the same state with a finite number of messages.

 ### Governance and Public Namespaces

 An important aspect of the system is the governance of the namespace.